hashicorp/nomad-pack/docs/detailed-usage.md

 The `render` command takes the `--var` and `--var-file` flags that `run` takes.

-The `--too` flag determines the directory where the rendered templates will be written.
+The `--to-dir` flag determines the directory where the rendered templates will be written.

 The `--render-output-template` can be passed to additionally render the output template.
 Some output templates rely on a deployment for information.
 In these cases, the output template may not be rendered with all necessary information.

 ```
-nomad-pack render hello-world --to ./tmp --var greeting=hola --render-output-template
+nomad-pack render hello-world --to-dir ./tmp --var greeting=hola --render-output-template
 ```

 ## Run